abhishekiitm/data-512-project_part1/README.md

 ## Explanation of visualizations

-The visualization below shows how the pandamic progressed in Oakland County, MI.
+The visualization below shows how the pandemic progressed in Oakland County, MI.
 The first thing captured is the days when masking mandates were present.
 1 represents that the mandates were active and 0 represents that mandates were not in effect.
 We next have the daily case trends which can be noisy.
+Daily cases are calculated by subtracting the aggregate cases column from the aggregate cases the previous day.
+This gives the number of cases that were detected today.
-7 day daily moving average smoothens the daily case trends.
+The next plot is the 7 day daily moving average of the daily cases.
+This smoothens the daily case trends as daily cases can be very noisy.
+Averaging them across seven days reduces the noise.
 Finally, we also plot an estimate of the total number of infected individuals at any given time.
+To get this estimate we sum all the cases in the last 10 days as we assume any tested person remains infectious for a total of 10 days.
+Secondly to get total infections we multiply it by a factor of 9 because of a study that estimated the actual infections that are missed since they were never tested.

 ![pandemic progression](visualizations/main_viz.png)